DePaul University > Academics > Undergraduate > Majors > Psychology (BS)

 You will have the opportunity to work with faculty members on research projects, as well as develop and conduct your own research projects through our independent study program.
 Students may present a research poster at the annual Psychology Night in spring or Undergraduate Research Showcase in the fall.

-The bachelor’s degree program offers a General Concentration and a Cognitive Neuroscience concentration.
-Both concentrations also require you to take advanced courses through the Biology and Mathematics departments.
+The bachelor’s degree program offers a General concentration, a Cognitive Neuroscience concentration, and a Healthcare concentration.
+These concentrations require you to take advanced courses through the Biology, Chemistry, and/or Mathematics departments.
 Students in the Cognitive Neuroscience program may declare a minor in Biology.
 Students may meet pre-health requirements while earning their degree.
+To ensure success, students in the Healthcare concentration are part of DePaul’s Pre-Health/Pre-Med Advising program.

 DePaul offers combined degree programs such as a combined bachelor’s + master’s degree in Psychology and Secondary Education Social Sciences, allowing you to complete a bachelor’s degree and a graduate degree in as few as five years.